Floating 3D app icons glowing above a smartphone, representing accumulating digital notifications.

 Micro-Fatigue: Why Tiny Interruptions Leave Us Exhausted

 Drawn from the Human Clarity Institute’s Focus & Distraction 2025 Dataset (N = 790).
+This insight examines how repeated small interruptions contribute to mental fatigue in digital environments.

-The New Exhaustion We Don’t Notice
+The Exhaustion We Don’t Notice

 When Attention Splits, Energy Follows

-The Cost of Constant Context-Switching
+The Cost of Constant Resetting

 Key Takeaway